Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 Run festive discounts

-For this you can use the location based segmentation within Putler.
-You can go to the Sales Dashboard, select the Location filter to whichever country that has a festival coming up.
-Say select Ireland and send out festive discount to all your customers from Ireland during St. Patricks Day.
+For this, you can use the location-based segmentation within Putler.
+You can go to the Sales Dashboard, select the Location filter for whichever country has a festival coming up.
+Select Ireland and send a festive discount to all your customers from Ireland during St. Patrick’s Day.

 Upsell relevant products

-Suppose you have a new improved variant of a product A or you have a complementary product to product A, go to the Customers Dashboard, select the Product filter as A and send out an upsell email to everybody who has purchased product A. Since it a relevant upsell, there are chances there your segment will purchase the new offering.
+Suppose you have a new, improved variant of product A or a complementary product to it.
+Go to the Customers Dashboard, select the Product filter as A, and send an upsell email to everyone who has purchased product A. Since it is a relevant upsell, there are chances that your segment will purchase the new offering.
 Thus increasing sales.

 Welcome new customers